weberdaniel/reactive-cpp/README.md

 ### An example design pattern: "Crash me if you can"

 The 'Let it crash'/'Crash me if you can' pattern is one of the elementary design patterns of the domain.
-In order to build fault-tolerant software, a common design pattern is to  only code for the applcation usecase - in any other usecase - the process will just crash and be restarted.
-The Erlang specification of a supervisor is slightly more complex and incorporates various strategys on how to recover an array of processes.
-For example if one child process crashes all need to be restarted.
-To understand, you can look at the definition in Erlang which is given here: https://www.erlang.org/doc/man/supervisor.html
+In order to build fault-tolerant software, a common design pattern is to  only code for the application usecase - in any other usecase - the process will just crash and be restarted.
+There are various restart strategies, which can be looked up at the definition in Erlang which is given here: https://www.erlang.org/doc/man/supervisor.html

 #### One for One Strategy